kinow/autosubmit/docs/source/project.rst

 Autosubmit is used at IC3 to run EC-Earth.
 To do that, a git repository has been created that contains the model source code and the scripts used to run the tasks.

 .. figure:: fig3.png
+   :width: 70%
    :align: center
    :alt: EC-Earth experiment

+   Example of monitoring plot for EC-Earth run with Autosubmit for 1 start date, 1 member and 3 chunks.

 The workflow is defined using seven job types, as shown in the figure above.
 These job types are: